São Paulo Museum of Art: The formation of the collection

 The main body of the collection was assembled between 1947 and 1960.
 Pietro Maria Bardi, formerly owner of commercial galleries in Milan and Rome, was in charge of searching and selecting the works which should be acquired, while Chateaubriand looked for donors and patrons, trying to tempt potential ones with banquets and lavish ceremonies.

-These methods drew lots of criticism, as was the fact that the museum acquired works of art without the proper corroboration of authenticity.
+These methods drew lots of criticism, as was that the museum acquired works of art without the proper corroboration of authenticity.
 This impression was endorsed by the fact that the museum was at the time, just after WWII, one of the major buyers of art in the international market.
 Unlike other institutions, whose acquisitions depended on approval of a curators council, the São Paulo Museum of Art usually acquired its pieces quickly, sometimes by telegram.
 The works of art were generally acquired at Christie's, Marlborough, Sotheby's, Knoedler, Seligman and Wildenstein.

 At the end of the 1960s, Chateaubriand's press conglomerate was facing troubles, with growing debts and competition from Roberto Marinho's media companies.
 The financial difficulties of Diários Associados caused the decline of the museum's financial resources.
 Consequently, the museum then added to its collection through spontaneous donations of artists, companies and private collectors.